Skip to content

 async def test_model_resists_base64_obfuscation():

-from pyrit.converter import Base64Converter
+from pyrit.prompt_converter import Base64Converter

 target = OpenAIChatTarget()